hdShang/arxiv-daily/docs/cs-CV/2025-10-23/papers/251020470v2-conan-progressive-learning-to-reason-like-a-detective-over-multi-sca.md

 ---
 layout: default
-title: Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence
+title: "Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence"
 ---

 # Conan: Progressive Learning to Reason Like a Detective over Multi-Scale Visual Evidence